French public bank could be used to avert foreign takeovers: MD

 Though eager for foreign investment, successive French governments have been wary of foreign takeovers.

-Hollande’s government blocked Yahoo’s YHOO.O planned acquisition of the Dailymotion video-sharing website owned by France Telecom FTE.PA, though the move divided ministers.
+Hollande’s government blocked Yahoo’s planned acquisition of the Dailymotion video-sharing website owned by France Telecom, though the move divided ministers.

-Dufourcq said the fund could mobilize a further 2.7 billion through specialized investment funds and would target the bulk of its investments at small and mid-sized firms currently struggling to gain bank financing and capital.
+Dufourcq said the fund could mobilise a further 2.7 billion through specialised investment funds and would target the bulk of its investments at small and mid-sized firms currently struggling to gain bank financing and capital.

 He has come under fire from the bank’s vice president, Segolene Royal, a senior Socialist politician and one-time presidential candidate who has called for the bank to help prop up struggling industrial companies.

-Dufourcq did not rule out taking stakes in large companies in limited cases, as one of the bank’s predecessors, the FSI French sovereign wealth fund, did with Danone (DANO.PA) and auto parts group Valeo (VLOF.PA).

-Reporting by Yann Le Guernigou; Writing by Leigh Thomas; Editing by Ruth Pitchford
+Dufourcq did not rule out taking stakes in large companies in limited cases, as one of the bank’s predecessors, the FSI French sovereign wealth fund, did with Danone and auto parts group Valeo. ($1 = 0.7775 euros) (Reporting by Yann Le Guernigou; Writing by Leigh Thomas; Editing by Ruth Pitchford)